Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

 \subsection{Cross-Dataset Experiment}

 We further evaluated our watermarking framework on an unseen dataset, Labeled Faces in the Wild (LFW)~\cite{LFW[17]}, regarding the generalization ability.
 Performance evaluation with respect to the visual quality is listed in Table~\ref{tab:vis_quality_lfw}.
 Similar results as in Table~\ref{tab:vis_quality_celeba} can be summarized even on a different dataset.
 In particular, for the $128 \times 128$ resolution, our approach consistently exhibits substantial performance advantages over the comparative ones.
-As for the $256 \times 256$ resolution, MBRS~\cite{MBRS[5]} and our approach both have executed watermarking with promising visual qualities while FaceSigns~\cite{FaceSigns[9]} fails to do so.
+As for the $256 \times 256$ resolution, MBRS~\cite{MBRS[5]}, InvisMark~\cite{InvisMark[75]}, and our approach have executed watermarking with promising visual qualities, while FaceSigns~\cite{FaceSigns[9]} and SepMark~\cite{SepMark[10]} fail to do so.

-Meanwhile, as listed in Table~\ref{tab:bit_accuracy_lfw}, the challenging manipulations concluded in Section~\ref{sec:exp_celeba} consistently lead to unsatisfactory bit-wise watermark recovery accuracies in this section.
-Consequently, although slightly affected by Salt and Pepper ($95.89\%$ and $95.99\%$) and Gaussian Blur ($99.99\%$ and $97.11\%$) at $128 \times 128$ and $256 \times 256$ resolutions, respectively, we successfully maintained state-of-the-art accuracies above $95\%$ for all common and face swapping manipulations.
+Meanwhile, as listed in Table~\ref{tab:bit_accuracy_lfw_128} and Table~\ref{tab:bit_accuracy_lfw_256}, the challenging common manipulations concluded in Section~\ref{sec:exp_celeba} consistently lead to unsatisfactory bit-wise watermark recovery accuracies in this section.
+Subsequently, although slightly affected by Salt and Pepper ($95.89\%$ and $95.99\%$) and Gaussian Blur ($99.99\%$ and $97.11\%$) at $128 \times 128$ and $256 \times 256$ resolutions, respectively, we successfully maintained state-of-the-art watermark recovery accuracies above $95\%$ for all common manipulations.
+As for watermark robustness against face swapping models, our approach generally performs consistently compared to that on CelebA-HQ, although slight accuracy drops can be observed on average in this cross-dataset scenario.
+Similarly, a higher average watermark recovery accuracy is achieved at the $256 \times 256$ resolution than at $128 \times 128$, which is mainly reflected in the diffusion-based models.

-Furthermore, obvious accuracy declines of our approach on UniFace~\cite{UniFace[20]} at the $256 \times 256$ resolution and on E4S~\cite{e4s[54]} at both resolutions can be observed in Table~\ref{tab:bit_accuracy_celebahq} and Table~\ref{tab:bit_accuracy_lfw} on CelebA-HQ and LFW.
-Besides the challenges caused by the cross-manipulation setting, the former is mainly due to the setting of accepting only half-precision floating-point inputs by UniFace.
-Although the synthetic pipeline is unaffected, this can lead to discrepancies in the watermark recovery process at higher resolution levels because of information loss.
-On the other hand, the performance on E4S is affected by adopting an extra color channel, alpha, during image synthesis, which reduces the watermark feature density in the face swapped images, leading to a relatively lower watermark recovery accuracy.